 Tattooing was originally very popular with sailors and other military men.
 Getting a symbol of the branch of the military under which you served embedded on your arm, chest or back showed your dedication and commitment to that particular unit.
 Sailors proudly displayed their Navy artwork of anchors, ships and the American eagle to show their allegiance to fellow sailors.
 Marine Corps members proudly show off their commitment to the United States with the popular “USMC” or “Semper Fi” or “Death Before Dishonor” images and logos.

 Tattoos became more popular in America in recent decades, where you did not have to be associated with an elite group of sailors, soldiers or airmen, but simply if you wanted to identify with others in your profession.
-Hairdressers get tattoos of scissors and combs; hunters get tattoos of deer or their favorite guns; musicians get tattoos of their favorite guitar or band logo, and the list goes on.
+Hairdressers get tattoos of scissors and combs; hunters get tattoos of deer or their favorite guns; musicians get tattoos of their favourite guitar or band logo, and the list goes on.

 Is Pain Part of the Process?

 Many experienced tattooed individuals would argue that the pain is part of the process, and taking that away also takes away some of the legitimacy of enduring that pain.
-With the recent invention of numbing cream, painless tattoos are becoming a reality, and that may prompt people who have always wanted a tattoo but were afraid of the pain level that accompanies the process, to get inked.
+According to TattooMachinePro the recent invention of numbing sprays, painless tattoos are becoming a reality, and that may prompt people who have always wanted a tattoo but were afraid of the pain level that accompanies the process, to get inked.
 However, tattoo artists and other “purists” may argue that enduring the pain of getting a permanent design on your body is the only legitimate way to do it.
 In other words, if you didn’t experience the pain of the process, your beautifully crafted design is actually worth less than if you did feel the pain.

 Temporary Tatts: An Alternative